pypi/warehouse/README.rst

 You can run Warehouse locally using ``docker`` and ``docker-compose``.
 See `Getting started`_ in the documentation for instructions on how to set it up.

-You can try a beta deployment of Warehouse at `pypi.org`_.
+The canonical deployment of Warehouse is in production at `pypi.org`_.

 Discussion
 ----------